 Some might say that Friday mornings at Friends University are rather a-peeling.
 Students who arrive on campus in the morning, are treated to a potassium-packed breakfast of delicious bananas.
 The only catch is – you have to find them first.
 A mysterious phenomenon that began in 2012, this weekly tradition can now be attributed to a bunch of students calling themselves the Banana Bandits, who spend Thursday nights buying and hiding the fruit around campus.

-While pretty much every university celebrates homecoming, nobody does it quite like Friends University – engaging the entire campus population from students, faculty, staff, alumni, and the community at-large.
-Festivities include a parade, block party, food, dancing, milestone reunions, music, drama, coronations, and of course, a football game.
+While pretty much every university celebrate homecoming, nobody does it quite like Friends University – engaging the entire campus population from students, faculty, staff, alumni, and the community at-large.
+Celebrations include a parade, block party, food, dancing, milestone reunions, music, drama, coronations, and of course a football game.

 Salvation Army Service Day

-Each year since 1992, Friends University staff, faculty and student groups join together to serve the Salvation Army’s Angel Tree Project.
-The University closes for a day in mid-December to assist the group with picking up and sorting donated Christmas gifts, assembling bikes and decorating the gift distribution facility.
+Each year since 1992, Friends University staff, faculty, and student groups join together to serve at the Salvation Army, as part of Angel Tree Project.
+The University assists the charity group with donation pick-ups, gift sorting, bike assembly, and decoration the facility for the families.